biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 Another alpha diversity metric commonly used is the Shannon diversity index.
 In addition to feature richness, this metric considers the abundance of each taxon relative to the total abundance across all taxa in a sample.
 Therefore, this metric takes into account both feature richness and abundance.

 To perform an alpha diversity analysis using the Shannon diversity index, select the "rarefied table (BIOM)" artifact in the processing network and select "Process".
-Select "Alpha diversity" from the drop-down menu.
+Select "Alpha diversity [alpha]" from the drop-down menu.
 The parameters will appear below the workflow diagram as previously.
 Also as before, several parameters have been automatically selected for you.
 In the field, "The alpha diversity metric... (metric)", select "Shannon's index" from the drop-down menu in this box, and click "Add Command".

 Once the command is added the workflow should appear as follows: